stampd/rails-interview-project/README.md

+# Additional Notes

+* Tenant Api Key should be passed in headers['Authorization']
+* The swagger UI can be accessed via localhost:[port]/api/v1.
+For swagger usage, the first Tenant is used and will be incremented.

 # Batteries 911 Rails Engineer Candidate Interview Project

 (This is a fork of the [Kaleo Rails Engineer Candidate Interview Project](https://github.com/batteries911/rails-interview-project).)